michaelrw19/Point-of-Sale-Demo/README.md

 Note: For privacy reasons, all of the product, prices, address, and name are fake.
 They do not correlate to any real products.

 # Instructions
-There are four accounts with different authorization level that you can use to test the program:
+Launch POS.exe under /dist and use the following accounts:
 - Usernames: owner, admin, resupManager, clerk
 - Password: 0000 (same for all)
+Each account has different privileges, owner has the highest authorization level.

 # Features:
 - Manage orders and supply purchases.
 - Summary of transactions.
-- User authentication and authorization.
+- User authentication and authorization (RBAC).
 - Receipt printing (Requires ESC/POS printer named "POS-80C" in your computer system).
 - Excel Download (appear in /Downloads).
 - Auto sign out on 15 minutes of idle.